COVID-19 pandemic in Scotland: Testing capacity

-NHS Scotland's testing capacity for COVID-19 increased from around 750 a day in early March to about 1,900 a day in early April.
+NHS Scotland's testing capacity for COVID-19 increased from around 750 a day in early March 2020 to about 1,900 a day in early April.

-By 15 March, COVID-19 testing was extended into Scotland's communities but there would be no routine testing of people with minor symptoms.
+By 15 March 2020, COVID-19 testing was extended into Scotland's communities but there would be no routine testing of people with minor symptoms.

-NHS Scotland plans to reach a testing capacity of around 3,500 a day by the end of April.
+NHS Scotland planned to reach a testing capacity of around 3,500 a day by the end of April 2020.

-Glasgow University is to launch a major COVID-19 testing facility in mid-April, staffed 24/7 by more than 500 volunteers including molecular scientists, technicians and bioinformaticians.
+Glasgow University launched a major COVID-19 testing facility in mid-April 2020, staffed 24/7 by more than 500 volunteers including molecular scientists, technicians and bioinformaticians.

-Aberdeen University has provided three machines to NHS Grampian to speed up COVID-19 testing.
+Aberdeen University provided three machines to NHS Grampian to speed up COVID-19 testing.

-By 2 April 2020, around 3,500 tests have been conducted on NHS workers and family members in Scotland.
-It was also reported in that week that around 6pc of Scotland's frontline NHS staff are not currently working, either because they have COVID-19 symptoms or live with someone who has.
+By 2 April 2020, around 3,500 tests had been conducted on NHS workers and family members in Scotland.
+It was also reported in that week that around 6% of Scotland's frontline NHS staff are not currently working, either because they have COVID-19 symptoms or live with someone who has.
 A COVID-19 testing facility for NHS staff was opened at Glasgow Airport car park on 5 April.

-Chief Medical Officer for Scotland Catherine Calderwood described mass testing as a distraction that will not slow down the spread of the virus.
+Chief Medical Officer for Scotland, Catherine Calderwood, described mass testing as a distraction that will not slow down the spread of the virus.
 She said: "I have been saying and advising the First Minister and the Cabinet Secretary for several weeks now about the distraction that I think the focus on testing may become.
 The testing is extremely useful but it is only going to be positive within a short window of perhaps 48 to 72 hours while somebody has symptoms, because there needs to be an amount of virus in that person to be able for that to be detected.
 But the thought that the testing in some way slows the virus or is a part of our strategy to prevent transmission is a fallacy, I'm afraid.
 The testing gives us more information but the social distancing and all of these stringent measures are what we actually need to prevent spread and prevent serious illnesses and death."

-Cam Donaldson, a health economist and Pro Vice Chancellor Research, Glasgow Caledonian University has written of his scepticism of a "mass testing" strategy.
+Cam Donaldson, a health economist and Pro Vice Chancellor Research at Glasgow Caledonian University, wrote of his scepticism of a "mass testing" strategy.

-Derek Gatherer a leading Scottish virologist has warned plans to test, trace and isolate everyone infected with the COVID-19 after lockdown will not slow its spread.
+Derek Gatherer, a leading Scottish virologist, warned that plans to test, trace and isolate everyone infected with the COVID-19 after lockdown would not slow its spread.